Children on Horses (1.15m)

 - Restricted to mares and geldings, 6 years old and over on the 1 January 2018.

 - Riders may only qualify one horse to compete in the Children on Horses classes at the Dublin Horse Show.
-Only the combination of horse and athlete qualified are eligible to compete at the Dublin Horse Show, a change of athlete will not be permitted.
+Only the combination of horse and rider qualified are eligible to compete at the Dublin Horse Show, a change of rider will not be permitted.

-- Athletes must have attained Bar 2 of the SJI Mackey Five Bar Training System to be eligible to compete in the 2018 Dublin Horse Show qualifiers and must be signed off by a level 2 HSI accredited coach to be eligible to compete.
+- Riders must have attained Bar 2 of the SJI Mackey Five Bar Training System to compete in the 2018 Dublin Horse Show qualifiers and must be signed off by a level 2 HSI accredited coach to be eligible to compete.

 - Only hind boots as per RDS rules may be worn at the Qualifiers and Final.